Alteryx: History

-Alteryx also hosts a cloud-based website known as the Alteryx Analytics Gallery.
+In October 2020, Alteryx announced Mark Anderson as CEO, with Stoecker becoming Executive Chairman of the Board of Directors.

+In December 2023, it was announced that two private equity firms, Clearlake Capital and Insight Partners, would acquire the company in a US$4.4 billion deal, intending to make it private until the beginning of the following year.
+On March 19, 2024, the transaction was completed.

 Acquisitions

-In January 2017, Alteryx acquired Prague-based software company, Semanta.
+In January 2017, Alteryx acquired Prague-based software company Semanta.
 Alteryx Connect is an outgrowth of the Semanta acquisition.

 In June 2017, Alteryx acquired data science startup Yhat to enhance their capabilities for managing and deploying advanced analytic models ultimately resulting in Alteryx Promote.
 Alteryx paid $10.8 million in cash and equity.
 Yhat had raised $2.6 million before the acquisition.